dinocelotti/Smart-Tickets/README.md

 Blockchain-based solutions: Aventus, Blocktix, LAVA, HelloSugoi

-Our key opposition is secondary ticket sellers whose business we are directly eroding.
+Our key opposition is secondary market sellers whose business we are directly eroding.
 In some cases, primary ticket sellers have purchased secondary platforms in an attempt to protect and capture previously lost value.
 Here, too, we erode the secondary platform’s business, but only insofar as this value is redirected and more immediately captured by the parent.

 Our major barrier to entry is the size and scope of the existing systems in place.
 It is essential to communicate to large stakeholders the significance of the value we are adding if we hope for them to change their current entrenched behavior.
 By providing easily adopted minor integrations to existing data feeds that deliver valuable analytics to the creators, we can offer modular software alternatives that will be gradually adopted to replace existing infrastructure.